psychopy/workshops/source/3days/day2/pavloviaLaunch.rst

 .. _builderToPavlovia:

-Launching a more complex study on pavlovia
+Launching a more complex study on Pavlovia
 ===========================================

 Putting our Posner online
 --------------------------------------------------

-Sometimes the tasks that we need to push from PsychoPy to pavlovia are quite complex.
+Sometimes the tasks that we need to push from PsychoPy to Pavlovia are quite complex.
 In general, if you are going online with your study - we *really* recommend pushing little and often to avoid issues getting online.
 Let's try and push our Posner online together to practice :ref:`pavloviaLaunch`.

 .. _pavloviaDashboard:

-Finding your experiment on pavlovia
+Finding your experiment on Pavlovia
 ------------------------------------

 Once we have synced our project we can check the project info to quickly explore the project online.